Work BuyerAssist 2.0

 Screen Redesigns

 Redesigned all 120+ screens using the new system.
-Ran usability tests at mid-fidelity before moving to hi-fi.
+Ran usability tests at mid-fidelity before moving to hi-fi — catching navigation and flow problems before they became expensive to fix.

 05